vondele/chessgraph/README.md

   --output OUTPUT, -o OUTPUT
                         Name of the output file (image in .svg format). (default: chess.svg) --embed, --no-embed   If the individual svg boards should be embedded in the final .svg image.
 Unfortunately URLs are not preserved. (default: False)
+  --purgecache, --no-purgecache
+                        Do no use, and later overwrite, the cache file stored on disk (chessgraph.cache.pyc). (default: False)
 ```